 Complementary study is taken in either year two or year three as a specifically designed investigation to support the major study.
-The investigation is self-directed once the outline of the project has been agreed to by the Head of School.
+The investigation is self-directed once the outline of the project has been agreed to by the Head of Discipline.
 Students can choose a topic for special investigation that may be either practical or theoretical in nature.
 Normally BMus students may undertake only one complementary study elective within their degree.

 |Unit name||Complementary Study|

 |Faculty/School||College of Arts, Law and Education

 Dr Maria Grenfell, Dr Nick Haywood

 |Available as student elective?||Yes|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 Special approval is required for enrolment into TNE Program units.